collective/plone.app.imagecropping/README.rst

                     width=1200, height=800, direction='down')"
        />

-However it only crops from the center of the image, so in some ocasions this is not what you want.
+However it only crops from the top left of the image, so in some ocasions this is not what you want.

 ``plone.app.imagecropping`` allows you to select the cropping area manually